rafgraph/rollpkg/README.md

 #### CommonJS `cjs` build

 - **`<package-name>.cjs.js`**
-  - The `cjs` entry file that simply routes the bundler to the development or production `cjs` build based on `process.env.NODE_ENV`, you can view what this file looks like [here](TODO).
+  - The `cjs` entry file that selects the development or production `cjs` build based on `process.env.NODE_ENV`, you can view what this file looks like [here](https://unpkg.com/browse/rollpkg-example-package/dist/rollpkg-example-package.cjs.js).
 - **`<package-name>.cjs.development.js`**
 - **`<package-name>.cjs.production.js`**
 - The `cjs` build creates separate versions for development and production, as well as an entry file that selects the appropriate version.